It’s like the kiss of death. When your spouse says, “I love you, but I’m not in love with you.” Is it time to panic when you hear that? It may be.

 For some people, and these are relatively rare, these are people who have finally decided, “I don’t want any relationship.
 I want to be alone.”

 You’ve heard me say they’re relatively rare, and they are.
 And that could be happening with your spouse.
-It’s not likely, but it’s definitely possible that he or she just wants to go off and be by themselves.
+So it’s not likely, but they may want to go off and be by themselves.

-Typically when that happens, it’s somebody who’s been hurt so many times in life by parents, siblings, friends, maybe even by you, although I’m not trying to blame this on you at all–please don’t hear that.
+Typically when that happens, it’s somebody who’s been hurt so many times in life by parents, siblings, friends, maybe even by you.
+Although I’m not trying to blame this on you at all–please don’t hear that.
 And they finally reached the point of thinking, “I shouldn’t be in any relationship because all relationships wind up hurting me at some point.”
-That’s one possibility, not the most likely possibility, but one possibility.
+So that’s one possibility, not the most likely possibility, but one possibility.

-And so, “I love you, but I’m not in love with you” means that I’ve heard other people describe what they feel, I’ve watched the things on the TV, I’ve seen the things in the movies, and I want to go see if I can find that for me.
-That might be what they’re saying.
+And so, “I love you, but I’m not in love with you” means that I’ve heard other people describe what they feel, I’ve watched the things on the TV, I’ve seen the stuff in the movies, and I want to go see if I can find that for me.
+So that might be what they’re saying.

-(2:03) Or, unfortunately, they may be saying, I do feel this “in love” feeling with somebody else.
-“I’m not blaming you, I’m not angry with you.
-As a matter of fact there’s still part of me that has positive emotions about you.
-Therefore, I love you, but I’m in love with him / I’m in love with her.”
-And so “I love you, but I’m not in love with you” is basically setting up a situation where it’s like, “But I am in love.”
+Or, unfortunately, they may be saying, I do feel this “in love” feeling with somebody else.
+“I’m not blaming you.
+I’m not angry with you.
+There’s still part of me that has positive emotions about you.
+So, therefore, I love you, but I’m in love with him / I’m in love with her.”
+And so “I love you, but I’m not in love with you” is setting up a situation where it’s like, “But I am in love.”

-Now, they may not be ready to admit that right now.
-They may not wanna tell you that it’s going on in their lives in this particular moment.
-They may be very deceitful.
+Now, your spouse may not be ready to admit that right now.
+They may not want to tell you that it’s going on in their lives at this particular moment.
+So they may be very deceitful.

-Now, if you’re gonna deal with this, if you really wanna save the marriage and your spouse has told you, “I love you but I’m not in love with you anymore,” then you need to accept what they feel, even if you don’t like it.
+Now, if you’re going to deal with this, if you really wanna save the marriage and your spouse has told you, “I love you, but I’m not in love with you anymore,” then you need to accept what they feel, even if you don’t like it.

-Because if you come back, “Oh no, you do love me,” and you start trying to explain to him or convince him or her that indeed, love is there, the “in love” kind of love is there, it’s not going to do you any good.
-As a matter of fact, it makes you look desperate.
+Because if you come back, “Oh no, you do love me,” and you start trying to explain to him or convince them that indeed, love is there, the “in love” kind of love is there, it’s not going to do you any good.
+It makes you look desperate.
 And it certainly makes the other person convinced, “You don’t get me, you don’t understand me, you don’t know who and what I am.”

 You see, if you look at the reasons that people divorce, if you look at the research, by far the most common reasons that people divorce are: